KrishnaMehta123/Suggestedits/docs/Engagements/email/create-message-email/personalize-message-email.md

 CleverTap supports Liquid personalization for Email Campaigns sent via Campaign API.
 This feature enables you to dynamically customize email messages with user-specific values, improving user engagement.

 > 📘 Private Beta
 >
 > This feature is released in Private Beta.
 If you want to access this feature, contact your Customer Success Manager.

 ### Syntax

 Use the following syntax to configure personalization placeholders:

-- Profile Personalization: `{{Profile.name | default:"Name"}}`
+* Profile Personalization: `{{Profile.name | default:"Name"}}`

 > 📘 Supported and Unsupported Variables
 >
 > **Supported Variables**
 >
-> - You can personalize Push Campaigns using the following placeholders with Liquid syntax:
+> * You can personalize Push Campaigns using the following placeholders with Liquid syntax:\
 >   Profile attributes: `{{Profile.name}}, {{Profile.accounttype}}`
-> - Liquid syntax can be used in the following fields in the Email API payload: Subject and Body for both HTML and AMP campaigns.
-For more information on the parameters that support personalization, refer to [Campaign API](<>).
+> * Liquid syntax can be used in the following fields in the Email API payload: Subject and Body for both HTML and AMP campaigns.
+For more information on the parameters that support personalization, refer to [Campaign API]().
 >
 > **Unsupported Variables** (Shreejith: this holds true for Email as well?)
 >
-> - Catalog and recommendation variables fall back to default values.
+> * Catalog and recommendation variables fall back to default values.
-> - Event personalization is not supported as API campaigns only utilize Past Behavior Segments, which do not allow for event personalization.
+> * Event personalization is not supported as API campaigns only utilize Past Behavior Segments, which do not allow for event personalization.
-> - As @ Personalization is not supported, any variable prefixed with @ (for example, @Profile - Name) is not parsed, that is, the variable is not replaced with a value.
+> * As @ Personalization is not supported, any variable prefixed with @ (for example, @Profile - Name) is not parsed, that is, the variable is not replaced with a value.
-> - Messages with invalid Liquid syntax are flagged as errors.
+> * Messages with invalid Liquid syntax are flagged as errors.
 The following is a sample error: `Invalid syntax for title field.
 Rectify and try again.
 Read more: https://developer.clevertap.com/docs/create-campaign-api`

 # Linked Content